iplus-framework/iPlusMES/README.md

   - Compile the solution an set gip.mes.client.exe as start project.

 6. **Execute gip.mes.client.exe:**
   - Login with user "superuser" and password "superuser" to **start as a client**.
 Login with user "00" and password "00" to **start as a service**.
 After starting the service, your local IP is remembered and you can start a second instance an logon as client to establish the Client-Server-Connection.
 If you have problems, that the Client doesn't connect with the server read the [network configuration section](https://iplus-framework.com/en/documentation/Read/Index/View/b00675a8-718c-4c13-9d6d-5e751397ac5f?chapterID=a7424f03-cbff-4f68-90eb-262b3fdcba1c#ItemTextTranslationID_bf788469-8a2f-4a7c-ad78-2710960096dc).
+For [running on Linux read here](https://iplus-framework.com/en/documentation/Read/Index/View/b00675a8-718c-4c13-9d6d-5e751397ac5f?chapterID=9df14383-a4e5-4a3d-81d5-5dccf80d6c4e).
   - 🤗 Have fun trying it out and watch our videos to get started.
 However, we recommend [online training](https://iplus-framework.com/en?section=Support%20%26%20Training#d57ccb45-9050-41cb-a177-9e8c05028931).

 ## Contributing